Steven Louis Dalkowski Jr.

 During his career, Dalkowski struck out 1,396 batters in 995 innings, a rate of 12.63 per nine innings.
 Unfortunately, he also walked 1,354, which is 12.25 per nine innings.
 In his first five seasons, he averaged 17 walks and 15 strikeouts per 9 innings.
 He gave up 682 hits and was 46-80 with a 5.59 ERA.

 After baseball, Dalkowski became a migrant farm worker for a time.
-However, his struggles with alcohol, which he battled while playing ball, became much worse, and he suffers from alcohol-related dementia years later.
+However, his struggles with alcohol, which he battled while playing ball, became much worse, and he suffered from alcohol-related dementia years later.
+In 2020, he died in an assisted living facility in his hometown of New Britain, CT where he had been living since 1994, when he became infected by the COVID-19 coronavirus, which complicated his pre-existing health conditions.
+He was 80.